Nuked88/ComfyUI-N-Sidebar/README.md

 For what i know nobody did it, so i did it.
 Maybe you don't need it.
 I need it >.<

 # Updates

+- 04-09-2024
+  - Changed the resize system of the n-sidebar (it can now be resized directly from its sides NOTE: the top side wilL only move the bar)
+  - Added the ability to directly download CIVITAI models into chosen folders (this includes Checkpoint, Textual Inversion, Hypernetwork, Aesthetic Gradient, LORA, LoCon, DoRA, Controlnet, Upscaler, Motion Module, VAE, Poses, Wildcards, Workflows).
+[More Info](#assets-downloader).
+  - Added the ability to import/export your settings.
+  - EXPERIMENTAL: You can now embed ComfyUI's native bar within the n-sidebar
+  - EXPERIMENTAL: Added a small console (useful if you don’t have direct access to the machine).
+If you want to remove this feature, simply delete the `terminal` folder within `ComfyUI-N-Sidebar/app/panels`
+  - EXPERIMENTAL: Added the ability to edit the layout of the bar, this functionality is highly unstable and its use may lead to unexpected behaviors
+  - Redesigned configuration menu
+  - Fixed some bugs

 - 01-08-2024
   - A lot of people are having trouble with the CSS class change in the last update because of a browser cache issue: the old CSS file keeps loading from disk instead of the new one with the latest changes (thanks, modern browsers!).
 To fix this, I've changed the name of the CSS file, which SHOULD force browsers to load the new one.
 If this doesn't fix the issue, I'm not sure what will 😭.